ZHANGneuro/modified-Iowa-Gambling-Task--IGT-/README.md

 This matlab-based script implements a version of the modified Iowa Gambling Task (IGT) as described in:

-Cauffman, E., Shulman, E.P, Steinberg, L., Claus, E., Marie T. Banich, M.T., Sandra Graham, S., &amp; Jennifer Woolard, J. (2010).
+Cauffman, E., Shulman, E.P, Steinberg, L., Claus, E., Marie T. Banich, M.T., Sandra Graham, S., Jennifer Woolard, J. (2010).
 Age Differences in Affective Decision Making as Indexed by Performance on the Iowa Gambling Task.
 Developmental Psychology, Vol. 46, No. 1, 193-207.

 As for the original Iowa Gambling Task (IGT) please refer to the paper published earlier as shown
 below: